Peng-Rao/NLA_notes/contents/numerical_linear_algebra.typ

 $
   I^c_(m p) (f) = H sum_(k=1)^M f(macron(x_k))
 $
 The symbol $m p$ stands for midpoint, while $c$ stands for composite.
 This formula is second-order accurate with respect to $H$.
-More precisely, if $f$ is continously differentiable up to its second derivative in $[a, b]$, we have
+More precisely, if $f$ is continuously differentiable up to its second derivative in $[a, b]$, we have
 $
   I(f) - I^c_(m p) (f) = -H^2 / 24 (b-a) f''(xi), space space xi in (a, b)
 $